-Bake at 375°F. for 45 minutes or until the chicken is cooked through and the rice is tender.
+Bake for 45 minutes or until the chicken is done and the rice is tender.
 Let stand for 10 minutes.
-Stir the rice before serving.
+Stir the rice and season to taste before serving.

 Way better with thighs

 My wife loves this dish.
 I use half milk and half water for the rice and boneless/skinless thighs for the protein